halonsoluis/portfolio/README.md

 <img src="images/Meryl Collections/3f7eb127643619.56368675d79c9.gif" width="700">
 </p>

-## My contribution
+### My contribution

 This was my first project as an iOS Developer.
 I was part of a team of 4 highly motivated guys craving for knowledge and excited about Swift.

-We built the app from scratch and many of it's following iterations once it was published in the AppStore.
-The work made demanded a lot of comunication, collaboration and iterations in design.
+We built the app from scratch and many of it’s following iterations once it was published in the AppStore.
+The work made demanded a lot of communication, collaboration, and iterations in design.

-## Links to the project
+### Links to the project

 - [Landing Page design](https://www.behance.net/gallery/27643619/Meryl-App-for-iOS)
 - [AppAdvice](https://appadvice.com/app/nylstar-collections/989465882)